Wet in the Upper Midwest

 Strong to severe thunderstorms were numerous on two days during the period and caused hail damage across the central Midwest, as well as several tornadoes (Figure 8).
 On April 10, storms across Illinois and northern Illinois brought dozens of hail reports.
 Two-inch hail was reported in Pontiac, IL (Livingston County), while 2.5-inch hail was reported in Canton, IL (Fulton County).
 An EF-1 tornado was also confirmed in southwestern Michigan near Freeport (Kent County).
 On April 15, hail reports were widespread across Iowa.
 Several reports of baseball sized hail were near Milo, IA (Warren County), near Hinton, IA (Plymouth County) and near La Porte City, IA (Black Hawk County).
 An EF-1 tornado was confirmed in eastern Iowa in Jones County.
 A brief tornado was also reported in Atchison County, MO.

 Drought Removed from the Midwest

 Virtually all drought was removed from the Midwest according to the April 11 U.S. Drought Monitor (Figure 9).
-Areas of drought in Missouri and southwestern Illinois vanished in part to improving soil moisture and stream flows.
+Areas of drought in Missouri and southwestern Illinois vanished, due in part to improving soil moisture and stream flows.
 Many of these areas remain abnormally dry, however.
 More than half of Missouri was still considered to be abnormally dry.